 “Camping food doesn’t need to be complicated or boring!
 These tasty camping food ideas will make trip planning easy and will keep you looking forward to every meal.”

 But what does that mean for dessert?
 Maybe you love chocolate and just don’t like marshmallows…it looks like you won’t be doing S’mores, BUT you still want something delicious for dessert…

 Chocolate covered strawberries make an out-of-the-box dessert, but strawberries store and travel well.
 Plus, a simple sweet strawberry helps satisfy any sweet tooth when ice cream is not an option.
 Another option?
-Our Edible® The Great Outdoors Duo offers a delightful combination of sweet and savory that will help sustain any outdoorsmen.
+Our Sweet Outdoors Duo offers a delightful combination of sweet and savory that will help sustain any outdoorsmen.

 This delicious set of treats comes in on-the-go mugs, so dad can take them with him whenever he hits the trail.
-It includes apple truffles covered with chocolate and topped with hazelnut, chocolate covered strawberries, and a bag filled with sweet and savory caramel corn.
+It includes apple truffles covered with chocolate and topped with hazelnut, chocolate covered strawberries.

 So go ahead and make a memory just that much more special for you and everyone you share it with.
 Go start a new tradition this summer with Edible®!